plugins-demo-2015/demo/amibuilder/README.md

 Once the ImageId has been printed - the image will still be pending - use the AWS console to see its current status.

+When the Image is ready - edit the permissions to public so anyone can use it.

 When the AMI has been generated - replace the `runnerami` field in the `.aws_secrets` file to be the generated AMI id.

 This means the runner will use the AMI we just built.